mvazquezc/scc-fun/demo3/README.md

 ### **Hands-on Demo 4**

-In this demo we are going to use file capabilities to see how we can grant capabilities to our binaries without having to run them with UID 0.
-We will use the reverse-words-app as base.
+In this demo, we are going to use file capabilities to see how we can grant capabilities to our binaries without having to run them with UID 0.
+We will use the reverse-words-app as the base.

 1. Build the following Dockerfile